queen-stack/fullstack_technews/README.md

 ## Frontend Usage
 💻
-`required login to create a blog: username, email, github, password`
+`required login to create a blog: username, password`

-`Homepage displays all users blogs with title.
+`Homepage displays all stories with title.
 User can select to create a post, navigate to dashboard of all blogs user has created.
-User can Comment on other Users Blogs.
-User can see date and contact details for other bloggers  `
+User can Comment on other Users Blogs. `

 `Dashboard allows user to edit post, save edits made or delete post.` `If a deletion is done from the blog - this is not able to be reversed!
 Blogger beware!`

 ## Testing
-* outline testing setup with Jest
+* see test file for TDD testing

 ## Contributing
 :octocat: [Jenifer Queen](https://github.com/queen-stack)